joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 ### Point-of-View Camera

-In addition to the wide stationary camera, I used an AIDA POV Camera mounted on a microphone stand on the stage for a POV shot.
+In addition to the wide stationary camera, I used an AIDA POV camera mounted on a microphone stand on the stage for a POV shot.
 This was mainly used as a drum cam to provide some unique angles and fill-in shots.

 ![POV Camera](POVCam.jpeg "POV Camera on the stage")